- Peter Thiel is an entrepreneur born in Germany in 1967. He moved to the United States in 1968.

 Besides launching Clarium Capital, Palantir, and Founders Fund, Thiel became an early partner at Y Combinator, which provides funding to technology startups, and then opened two new venture capital firms, Valar Ventures and Mithril Capital.

 Valar Ventures, based in New York, invests in tech startups around the world with high growth margins.
 Some of their most promising projects include Breather, a service that rents private conference rooms, and Taxflix, an online tax accounting service.
 Mithril Capital, based in Austin, Texas, is another tech startup investing firm named after another reference from “The Lord of the Rings.”

 Peter Thiel: Net Worth, Marriage and Personal Life

 Besides these assets, Thiel also holds a legendary Roth IRA balance.
 A Roth IRA is an individual retirement account that incentivizes saving by offering tax-free growth on after-tax contributions.
-In 2021, ProPublica released data showing that Thiel’s Roth IRA had a balance of $5 billion.

 According to ProPublica, Thiel contributed $2,000, the annual limit, to the account in 1999.
 He used $1,700 of that money to invest in 1.7 million shares of PayPal back when each share cost $0.001.
 Thanks to PayPal’s massive international growth explosion, Thiel will now have around $5 billion of tax-free revenue to play with after he reaches legal retirement age in early 2027.